-First, we must test your wireless card for compatibility.
+Hardware compatibility: Let's test your hardware for compatibility.
 To successfully complete the exercise your wireless network card must support monitoring mode.
 First, disconnect from any wireless network you are on.
 Then, temporarily disable any network management software you may have running (e.g. in Ubuntu: sudo stop NetworkManager).
 Next, find out the name of your wireless interface (e.g. ip 1, iw dev).
 It is likely called something along the lines of wlan0 or wlpXsY.